 The carburetor is an important part of the engine and requires very sophisticated adjustment.
 Therefore, all carburetor adjustments should be left to a Yamaha dealer, who has the necessary professional knowledge and experience.
-Adjusting the throttle cable free play
+Checking the throttle grip free play

-1. Throttle cable free play
+1. Throttle grip free play

-The throttle cable free play should measure 4.0-6.0 mm (0.16-0.24 in) at the throttle grip.
-Periodically check the throttle cable free play and, if necessary, adjust it as follows.
+The throttle grip free play should measure 4.0-6.0 mm (0.16-0.24 in) at the inner edge of the throttle grip.
+Periodically check the throttle grip free play and, if necessary, have a Yamaha dealer adjust it.